-DA 25/2019 has been reported to the Development Assessment Committee as it involves the development of a parcel of land that encompasses stormwater pipes, that is still technically classified as a waterway.
+DA 58/2019 has been reported to the Development Assessment Committee as it involves the development of a parcel of land that includes a waterway (Martindale Creek).
 Therefore, the determination of this development application is outside the function delegated to Council Officers by Council.